FortneyMFG/AgOpenGPS-Nexus/docs/howto/governance-telemetry.md

 ## Data sources

 1. **Program board** — Entries are parsed from `tasks.md`.
-By default the generator focuses on `Section A — Foundations & Contracts`, which tracks the ADR governance backlog.
+By default the generator focuses on `Section 94 — Extensibility, Packaging & Updates`, which tracks the ADR governance backlog.
 The JSON output records counts by state along with the individual tickets used to populate dashboards.
 2. **Dependency digest** — The script loads manifest metadata from